-TRADITIONAL IRA INDIVIDUAL RETIREMENT ACCOUNT APPLICATION Simplifier[®]
+TRADITIONAL INDIVIDUAL RETIREMENT ACCOUNT APPLICATION Simplifier®

-PART 1.
-IRA OWNER PART 2.
-IRA TRUSTEE To be completed by the IRA trustee Name (First/MI/Last) Name Address Line 1 Address Line 1 Address Line 2 Address Line 2 City/State/ZIP City/State/ZIP Organization Number Social Security Number Phone Date of Birth Phone This is an amendment to an existing IRA. ☐ This IRA contains managed investments as described in the Trustee Email Address Management of Investment section of the agreement.
-Account Number This IRA contains only simplified employee pension (SEP) plan assets.
+DAPT 1 ID 4 OWATED DADE 2 IDA TRUCTEE PART 1.
+IRA OWNER PARI PART 2.
+IRA TRUSTEE Namo (First /A/I / act) Namo To be completed by the IRA truste Name Name (First/MI/Last)Address Line 1 Address Line 2 City/State/ZIP Social Security Number Phone = ☐ This is an amendment d in the Trustee Email Address Management of Investment section of the agreement.
+Account Number ☐ This IRA contains only simplified employee pension ( SEP) plan assets.
 PART 3.
-CONTRIBUTION INFORMATION Contribution Date Contribution Amount CONTRIBUTION TYPE (Select one) Regular (Includes catch-up contributions) Contribution for Tax Year Rollover (Distribution from an IRA or eligible employer-sponsored retirement plan that is being deposited into this Traditional IRA) By selecting this transaction, I irrevocably designate this contribution as a rollover. □ Transfer (Direct movement of assets from a Traditional IRA or a SIMPLE IRA into this Traditional IRA) Recharacterization (A nontaxable movement of a Roth IRA contribution into this Traditional IRA) By selecting this transaction, I irrevocably designate this contribution as a recharacterization.
-SEP Contribution (Contribution made under a SEP plan; SEP contributions are reported for the year in which the contribution is made) IF YOU ARE REQUIRED TO TAKE A REQUIRED MINIMUM DISTRIBUTION THIS YEAR, COMPLETE THE FOLLOWING, IF APPLICABLE (Checking any of the following will require adjusting your required minimum distribution.) □ This is a rollover or transfer of assets removed last year.
-Date of Removal □ This is a transfer from my deceased spouse's Traditional IRA and the assets were removed from the IRA in any year after death.
-The value of my portion of my deceased spouse's IRA on December 31 of last year PART 4.
-INVESTMENT AND DEPOSIT INFORMATION INVESTMENT INFORMATION (Complete this section as applicable.)
-Investment Description Quantity or Amount Investment Number Term or Maturity Date Interest Rate DEPOSIT METHOD Cash or Check (If the contribution type is transfer, the check must be from a financial organization made payable to the trustee for this IRA.) □ Internal Account Account Number Type (e.g., checking, savings, IRA)
+CONTRIBUTION INFORMATION Contribution Amount Co ontribution Date CONTRIBUTION TYPE (Select one) Regular (Includes catch-up contributions) Contribution for Tax Year Rollover (Distribution from an IRA or eligible employer-s By selecting this transaction, I irrevocably designate this nto this Traditional IRA) Transfer (Direct movement of assets from a Traditional ☐ Recharacterization (A nontaxable movement of a Roth in By selecting this transaction, I irrevocably designate this • ☐ SEP Contribution (Contribution made under a SEP plan; h the contribution is made >) IF YOU ARE REQUIRED TO TAKE A REQUIRED MINIM (Checking any of the following will require adjusting your re ☐ This is a rollover or transfer of assets removed last year. ☐ This is a transfer from my deceased spouse's Traditional I The value of my portion of my deceased spouse's IRA on equired minimum distribut Date of Removal IRA and the assets were re emoved from the IRA in ar ny year after death.
+ICABLE PART 4.
+INVESTMENT AND DEPOSIT INFORM ATION INVESTMENT INFORMATION (Complete this section as applicable.)
+Investment Description Quantity or Amount Investment Number Term or Maturity Date Interest Rate DEPOSIT METHOD $\ \square$ Cash or Check (If the contribution type is transfer, the c heck must be from a finaı ncial organization made p ayable to the trustee for t his IRA.) ☐ Internal Account Account Number Type (e. g., checking, savings, IRA) ) $\square$ External Account (e.g., EFT, ACH, wire) (Additional documents) Routing Number (Optional) Account Number Туре (e.g., checking, savings, IRA) Deposit Taken by